Production prompt systems

 • Global signals (2-3 distinct items with Claw's POV + actionable step)

-• India signals (0-2 items, no repeats from global)
+• Practical signals (0-2 items, no repeats from global)

 • Claw's take (optional broader editorial)